By Alison Feigh, Free Spirit author of I Can Play It Safe and program coordinator at the Jacob Wetterling Resource Center

 But Halloween is a great time to remind children that personal safety is important.
 Trick-or-treating offers a prime opportunity to chat with children about trusted adults in the neighborhood they could approach if they are ever in a situation where they need help.
 When your children are putting on their costumes, you can remind them that even though they are pretending to be someone else for one night, you’re really glad that they are who they are year-round.
 Remind them to listen to their gut instinct and tell you on any night of the year if someone makes them feel unsafe or asks them to break a safety rule.

 We are thankful for adults who help keep children safe year-round.
-If you are looking for practical suggestions, the Jacob Wetterling Resource Center website has ideas for planning a Family Safety Night, as well as Keep Kids Safe resources and discussion points.
-You can also download a one-page PDF of Halloween Safety Tips.
+If you are looking for practical suggestions, the Jacob Wetterling Resource Center website has ideas for planning a Family Safety Night, as well as Keep Kids Safe resources and discussion points, and a list of Halloween Safety Tips.

 Having ongoing open conversations about personal body safety and Internet safety will encourage children to talk with you at any time with any safety concerns.
 Have a happy and safe Halloween!